Risk-Averse Best Arm Set Identification with Fixed Budget and Fixed Confidence: Introduction

 To address these challenges, we propose a novel multi-objective optimization framework to take into account both mean and risk simultaneously that bridges the fixed-confidence and fixed-budget paradigms through a unified arm selection strategy, modulated only by confidence intervals and setting-specific stopping rules, we call RAMGapE (Risk-Averse Multi-objective Gap-based Exploration).
 Central to RAMGapE is a new gap-based criterion that incorporates both the expected reward and the associated risk, quantified through a mean-variance trade-off.
 This allows for efficient identification of $\epsilon$-Pareto optimal arms while explicitly accounting for risk.
 Our theoretical analysis provides guarantees on correctness and sample complexity, while extensive experiments demonstrate that RAMGapE significantly outperforms existing methods in risk-sensitive settings—achieving superior decision quality with fewer samples.

-The main subjects of the paper are summarized as follows. \begin{enumerate} \item[1] A unified arm selection and returning strategy for fixed-confidence and fixed-budget settings; \item[2] Enumeration of the full Pareto-optimal set based on mean and risk, providing decision-makers with multiple viable and non-dominated options; \item[3] A confidence interval design that adapts to both settings while accounting for reward uncertainty; \item[4] Theoretical guarantees on sample complexity and identification accuracy; \item[5] Empirical validation of RAMGapE across benchmarks demonstrating superior performance over existing baselines. \end{enumerate}
+Specifically, the novelty of our approach lies in overcoming the limitations of prior studies through a new theoretical framework, summarized in three key aspects: \begin{enumerate} \item [1] Adaptation of Gap-Based Analysis to Partial Orders: Unlike traditional methods that often assume a total order of arms (e.g., ranked by their mean rewards), our algorithm extends gap-based analysis to a partial-order setting defined by mean-risk Pareto dominance. \item [2] Handling of Variable-Size Pareto Sets: We remove the common assumption of a fixed number of optimal arms or a pre-defined boundary arm for comparison.
+RAMGapE is designed to identify the entire Pareto set whose size is unknown a priori and can vary, making it applicable to a wider range of real-world problems. \item [3] A Novel Exploration Rule Targeting Pareto Dominance: We introduce a new exploration strategy that explicitly targets the structure of Pareto dominance.
+Instead of focusing on a single best arm, the algorithm efficiently allocates samples to resolve uncertainties along the Pareto frontier, pruning provably suboptimal arms and identifying the set of non-dominated solutions. \end{enumerate} To our knowledge, RAMGapE is the first algorithm to present provable guarantees, having the above features, for multi-objective, risk-averse PSI whose two objective variables are dependent to each other via the same reward distribution in both fixed-confidence and fixed-budget frameworks.